cue-lang/cue/doc/ref/spec.md

 - Integer values are comparable and ordered, in the usual way.
 - Floating-point values are comparable and ordered, as per the definitions for binary coded decimals in the IEEE-754-2008 standard.
-- String and byte-sequence values are comparable and ordered, lexically byte-wise.
+- String values are comparable and ordered, lexically byte-wise after normalization to Unicode normal form NFC.
-- Structs are comparable.
+- Struct are not comparable.
   Two struct values are equal if their corresponding non-blank fields are equal.
 - Lists are comparable.
   Two list values are equal if their corresponding elements are equal.